How to talk to a friend who is feeling suicidal

 Thoughts of suicide are extremely isolating so the person may feel extremely alone and afraid to tell anyone.
 Talking about suicide does not make it any more likely to happen, and you will not put the idea into their head just by asking them.
 Asking someone if they are feeling suicidal can often be a huge relief for them as it can often feel like a weight has been lifted from them.
 Simply by asking about suicide you are showing that person that you care about them and want to help.

-- Ask the person clearly and confidently if they are thinking about suicide.
-Some ways you might start this conversation include asking openingly: ‘Are you having thoughts of suicide’, ‘Are you thinking about taking your own life’, or ‘Are you thinking of killing yourself’?
+Ask the person clearly and confidently if they are thinking about suicide.
+Some ways you might start this conversation openly:

-- Try to keep the questions as open as possible so they are easily answered.
-Read our article on conversation tips here.
+Try to keep the questions as open as possible so they are easily answered.
+Try also to make sure your question is clear and direct.